andrasq/qlogger/Readme.md

     ie writes need a mutex
   - the logfile might be consumed by simple readers, so each write should be a complete newline terminated data item (message)
+  - the reader might itself modify the logfile (eg compact it), so writes need a mutex
   - the logfile might get consumed (renamed or removed), ie must reopen the file periodically
   - the logfile could be used for high-speed low-latency buffering, so